Competitive Equilibria in Two Sided Matching Markets with Non-transferable Utilities: Application to Ad-Auctions

-The set of solutions to the dual program would be the set of competitive equilibria of the market and the one with the lowest prices would correspond to the lowest competitive equilibrium which would also coincide with the VCG payments/payoffs.
-However, the problem is that payments should be charged \emph{per click} while $\Pv^j$ represents the expected payment, i.e., payment \emph{per impression}.
-So, per click payments are given by $\Pv^j/\Ch_i^j$.
-However, by dividing by $\Ch_i^j$, we lose the strategyproofness guarantee if $c_i^j$ and $\Ch_i^j$ are not the same (i.e., if advertisers and search engine have different estimates about clickthrough rates).
-Note that we cannot use $\Pv^j/c_i^j$ either because then advertisers have the incentive to untruthfully report a higher $c_i^j$ which would give them a higher chance of winning a better slot and at the same time would lower their payment.
-Next, we present a mechanism that also addresses this problem.
+The set of solutions to the dual program would be the set of CEs of the market and the one with the lowest prices would correspond to the lowest CE which would also coincide with the VCG payments/utilities.
+However, the problem is that payments must be charged \emph{per click} while $\PVec^j$ represents the expected payment \emph{per impression}.
+So, per click payments would be given by dividing $\PVec^j$ by the probability of a click which is the CTR.
+Observe that dividing by $\CTR_i^j$ breaks the strategyproofness guarantee because $\CTR_i^j$ is reported by the advertiser and reporting a higher $\CTR_i^j$ would give the advertiser a higher chance of winning a better slot while at the same time it would lower the payment.
+Dividing by $\CTRS_i^j$ also breaks the strategyproofness when $\CTRS_i^j$ and $\CTR_i^j$ are different.
+Therefore, the straightforward application of VCG payments fails.

-\begin{mechanism} Compute the lowest competitive equilibrium of the market $M=(I,J,\{u_i^j\})$ using the following personalized prices by applying \autoref{cor:pd}.
-For each advertiser $i$ and slot $j$ we define a personalized price $g_i^j(\cdot)$ as follows.
-If $i$ is a CPC advertiser then we define $g_i^j(x) =x/\Ch_i^j$ in which $\Ch_i^j$ is the estimate of the search engine for the clickthrough rate of advertiser $i$ on slot $j$.
-If $i$ is a CPM advertiser then we define $g_i^j(x) =x$. \end{mechanism}

-\begin{remark}[Interpretation of mechanism \ref{mech:aa}] We can conceptually reinterpret this mechanism as an ascending auction as follows.
-Initially, we assign a primary price of $0$ to every slot and during the auction whenever the demand for a slot is more that one, we increase the primary price of that slot.
-At any time during the auction, each advertiser demands one of the slots at the current prices.
-However, different advertisers see different prices.
-At any point during the auction, advertiser $i$ observes a price of $g_i^j(\Pv^j)$ for slot $j$ in which $\Pv^j$ is the primary price of the slot $j$.
-The auction stops when there is no over demanded slot.
-Intuitively, $\Pv^j$ denotes the expected revenue of the search engine from slot $j$ and $g_i^j(\Pv^j)$ is the price that advertiser $i$ has to pay for each click so that the search engine makes $\Pv^j$ in expectation. \end{remark}
+Consider the Ad-Auction problem as a two sided matching market with ads on one side and slots on the opposite side.
+For a CPC advertiser $i$, allocating slot $j$ and charging a payment of $x$ per click, yields an expected utility of $\UFun_i^j(x)$ for the advertiser and generates an expected revenue of $x/\CTRS_i^j$ per impression for the search engine (from the perspective of the search engine based on its own estimated CTRs).
+For a CPM advertiser $i$, allocating slot $j$ and charging a payment of $x$ per impression, yields an expected utility of $\UFun_i^j(x)$ for the advertiser and generates a revenue of $x$ per impression for the search engine.
+Consider a CE in this market (treat each slot as an independent agent even though all slots are owned by the search engine).
+Our proposed mechanism solicits advertisers' utility functions and outputs as its outcome the CE that has the highest advertiser utilities.